EMPLOYMENT AT WILL STATES

 At Will Employment

 It is truly amazing how many employees I’ve talked to who don’t know if they live in employment at will states.
 Hi, my name is Yancey and most of them don’t even know what it means.
-A lot of employees are surprised to find that employers can fire them for almost any reason, a possibly unfair reason or no reason.

 Employment is presumed to be voluntary and indefinite for the employee and the employer.
 You as an employee can quit your job for whatever excuse and whenever you want.
 However, employers can fire you for whatever excuse and whenever they want under at-will doctrine.

-Due to a lot of lawsuits in the 80’s involving employment at will, the Model Employment Termination Act (META) was created.
+Due to a lot of lawsuits in the 80’s involving employment at will states, the Model Employment Termination Act (META) was created.
 Under the Act employers must show ”good cause” to fire an employee.
 I have seen in my professional career many an employee including myself terminated for so called “good or just cause”.
 There have been many abuses, biases and corruption hidden behind “good cause”.

 The laws dealing employee terminations are different state to state.
 It makes sense to learn what the laws are in your state.
 In employment at will states, the courts have a tendency to maintain the “common law” of employment at will.
 That means that courts make decisions on a case-by-case basis.
 They have the duty to “make” law by precedent or what’s gone before.